Rugby sevens at the 2020 Summer Olympics – Women's tournament

 The women's rugby sevens tournament at the 2020 Summer Olympics was held in Japan.
 It was hosted at Tokyo Stadium, which also served as a host stadium of the 2019 Rugby World Cup.
-The tournament was played over three days from 29–31 July 2021.
+The tournament was played over three days from 29 to 31 July 2021.

 The medals for the competition were presented by Octavian Morariu, Romania; IOC Member, and the medalists' bouquets were presented by Alan Gilpin, Great Britain; World Rugby Secretary General.